Skip to main content

 Connecting a Receiver

 Mapit GIS supports external GNSS receivers for centimetre-level positioning accuracy.
-On Android, you can connect a receiver via Bluetooth (most common), TCP/IP (network-connected receivers or NTRIP streams), or via a third-party companion app that pipes location data through Android's mock location system.
-On iOS, only TCP/IP connections are currently supported.
+On Android, you can connect a receiver via Bluetooth (most common), Bluetooth Low Energy (BLE), USB serial, TCP/IP (network-connected receivers or NTRIP streams), or via a third-party companion app that pipes location data through Android's mock location system.
+On iOS, you can connect via Bluetooth Low Energy (BLE) or TCP/IP.

 Only one connection method can be active at a time - enabling one automatically disables the others.